HMLab Operating Standards

 Reasons for dismissal

 1. Lying/cheating on your results.
-Scientific fraud usually starts with a small lie that needs to be backed up with others and snowballs into something that you cannot control anymore.
+Scientific fraud usually starts with a small lie that needs to be proped up by more lies which eventually snowballs into something that you cannot control anymore.
 Don’t do it.
+You’re surrounded by scientists with well developed BS detectors.

 2. Lack of commitment.
-If you are not really committed to our science it’s is better for you and the group if you pursue other career options.
-In everybody’s interest, you should communicate this sooner rather than later.
+If you are not really committed to our science it’s is better for you and the group if you put your time toward other activities.
+For everyone’s best interest, you should communicate this sooner rather than later.
+No hard feelings—organic synthesis is not for everyone.

-3. Unsafe and exceedingly messy working habits.
+3. Unsafe or messy working habits.
 Chemistry involves hazards and it is essential that we trust in each other’s ability to deal with them properly.

 Responsible Conduct of Research

-The chemistry is what it is.
-We do our best to understand and convey what we observe.
+We make observations, and do our best to understand and convey what we observe.
+We don’t make stuff up.
 There are no compounds worth preparing, yields worth calculating, catalysis worth performing, or observations worth noting that are not genuine or accurate.
-I will not put pressure on you to make things happen that the Universe tells us that they don’t.
-If you are putting in an honest effort and make a reasonable number of rational attempts to make the experiment a success, we will acknowledge the failure and pivot.
+I will not put pressure on you to make things happen that solid data tell us that they don’t.
+If you are putting in an honest effort and make a reasonable number of rational attempts to make the experiment a success, we will acknowledge the failure of our understanding of the system and pivot to another hypothesis.
 No one’s thesis, graduation, grade, or anything will depend on making a reaction work or preparing a compound.
-The outcome will depend, however, on how you do the experiments, your lab technique and how you care for the data you collect.]
+The outcome will depend, however, on how you do the experiments, your lab technique and how you care for the data you collect.

 Our reputation is at stake.
 We are part of a community that expects us to provide reproducible procedures and accurate data when we publish our work.
 You have probably already experienced reactions that don’t work as described or literature experimental procedures that are missing important details.
 We only publish information that reflects reality: compounds that are fully characterized and procedures that work.
 This requires that you keep an accurate, detailed record of the experiment in laboratory notebook and not memory.
 It also requires that we reproduce experiments and synthesis to verify the procedure and yield.

 Not everyone who contributes to a research project should necessarily be granted co-authorship on the resulting papers.
 Every listed author should have contributed substantially to the project with respect to its conception, the design and/or performance of the experiments, the analysis of the results, and/or the drafting of the manuscript describing the project.
 All authors (and especially students) should participate in critical reading and approval of the final manuscript submitted for publication.
 Each author should understand the research problem and should be able to offer an intelligent discussion of the entire project from the perspective of their own involvement in it.
-There should never be any “courtesy authors,” who may have been selected because of previous or future efforts in this research area or who are considered to add credibility or prestige to the publication.6 Adapted from Dr. Dirk Trauner’s adaptation of Peter Wipf’s adaptation of Hanawalt, P. C., “Research collaborations: Trial, trust, and truth.”
-Cell 2006, 126, 823-825
+There should never be any “courtesy authors,” who may have been selected because of previous or future efforts in this research area or who are considered to add credibility or prestige to the publication.7 Adapted from Dr. Dirk Trauner’s adaptation of Peter Wipf’s adaptation of Hanawalt, P. C., “Research collaborations: Trial, trust, and truth.”
+Cell 2006, 126, 823-825 In most cases we will use Contributor Roles Taxonomy (CRediT) to represent the roles typically played by contributors to research outputs.

 Laboratory Safety